 Stand-up the New 6×6 Deck Post

-Warning: If the next steps are not done correctly or if your deck is structurally unstable it can result in deck collapse, severe injury and/or death.
-Hire a professional deck builder if in doubt.
+Caution: These next steps if not done correctly or if your deck is otherwise structurally stable can result in deck collapse, severe injury and/or death.
+Please hire a professional deck builder if in doubt.

 My helper and I set the 6×6 deck post on the Simpson Strong-Tie Standoff Post Base PBS66HDG, however the notched 4×4 guard post was blocking the ACE6Z post caps.
 I took a few minutes to remove the old 4×4 guard post that was nailed to the corner of the deck.
 You’ll see this detail in the last photo in this article.